Physical Therapy Malpractice

 If you’ve lived enough years on this earth or ever had an accident, you’ve likely gone through a program of physical therapy.
 Physical therapists play a crucial role in helping us recover from an accident or surgery, or deal with an ongoing, chronic condition.
 They help us regain strength and function so that we can return to our everyday lives with less pain.

-However, the unfortunate fact is, negligence can and does happen.
 Physical therapists are not perfect.
 A few might even be unskilled or insufficiently diligent.
 If you suffer an injury during a physical therapy session, it could be the result of negligence and grounds for a medical malpractice claim.
 The elderly, including nursing home residents, are especially vulnerable as they have a weaker bone structure and are more susceptible to fractures and dislocations.
 One study found that the most severe injuries reported in medical malpractice claims occurred in nursing homes.

-A Rise in Cases
+A Rise in Physical Therapist Malpractice Cases

 A summary of cases appearing in the National Practitioner Data Bank (NPDB) for 2010 indicated there were 1,014 malpractice claims made against physical therapists over the previous 20 years.
 During that same period of time, doctors had 260,633 cases brought against them.
 While the number of physical therapist cases may seem tiny when compared to cases against physicians, the data in the summary showed that a steady rise in malpractice claims for physical therapists had been happening since the early 1990s.